 Churchill would lead his people through the war to its successful conclusion in 1945.
-During the war years, there is a stain on him which, right or wrong, is debated until today which is the Bengal Famine of 1943, something I will cover in a brief episodlet next week.
+During the war years, there is a stain on him which, right or wrong, is debated until today which is the Bengal Famine of 1943.
 It is estimated that 2-3 million people died of starvation in the Bengal province out of 60 million inhabitants.

 His health was declining slowly after he left the government.
 Churchill would make speeches and appearances, but he was less and less able as he had suffered ten strokes, starting with a minor one in 1949.

 On January 24, 1965, at the age of 90, Sir Winston Churchill passed away, 70 years to the day of the death of his father.